 You may be holidaying in rural Norfolk, but we’re not backward for places to eat.
 Spoilt for choice with cafes in every little village, fish and chip shops frying our local fish, homely pubs with log fires and enough restaurants to try a different one every day of the year!

 Here’s the nearest to our Rainbows End Park properties that you may want to try, and all of them should not disappoint.
 Just remember that they may shut a little earlier than those you have at home and may well need booking ahead for peak times!

 - Poachers Pocket pub, Bacton – the upstairs dining area overlooks the sea with traditional pub fare on the menu.

-- Sea Star Chinese Restaurant, Bacton – eat in & takeaway.
+- Oriental Garden Chinese Restaurant, Bacton – eat in & takeaway.
 An extensive menu and very welcoming.

 - Bacton Fish Shop, Bacton – takeaway – always a favourite, the quickest way to eat at home after a day exploring or on the beach.

 - Sugar & Spice, Bacton.
 Highly recommended, friendly owner, home cooked food, gorgeous cakes and rates very highly across the whole of Norfolk on Trip Advisor!

 - Kingfisher Cafe, Walcott – eat in, on the sea front or grab an ice cream!
 Fabulous all day breakfasts.

 - Kingfisher fish and chip shop, Walcott – eat in, on the sea front & takeaway

 - Lighthouse Inn, Walcott.
 Family friendly and an extensive menu.